Amaranth: A Nutritious Gluten-Free Grain Substitute

 Nutritional Benefits of the Seeds

 Amaranth seeds are a good source of protein.
 Depending on the species, the seeds contain between thirteen and eighteen percent protein.
 This is often (but not always) higher than the percentage in true grains.
 Amaranth protein contains a significant quantity of the amino acid lysine.
 The amount of lysine in grains is very limited.

 Amaranth seeds are also rich in minerals.
-They are an excellent source of manganese, a good source of magnesium, phosphorus, iron, selenium, copper, zinc and calcium and a moderately good source of potassium.
-They also contain a good quantity of vitamin B6, folate and fiber.
+They are an excellent source of manganese, a good source of magnesium, phosphorus, iron, selenium, copper, zinc, and calcium and a moderately good source of potassium.
+They also contain a good quantity of vitamin B6, folate, and fiber.

 Nutrients in Amaranth Leaves

 Young amaranth leaves are often used as a vegetable.
 They are an excellent source of vitamin C and of vitamin A in the form of beta-carotene.
 Our bodies change beta-carotene into the form of vitamin A that we need.
-Since beta-carotene is fat soluble, eating a small quantity of a healthy oil with the leaves will help the nutrient to be absorbed.
-The leaves are also a good source of vitamin B6, folate and riboflavin.
+Since beta-carotene is fat soluble, eating a small quantity of oil with the leaves will help the nutrient to be absorbed.
+The leaves are also a good source of vitamin B6, folate, and riboflavin.

 Amaranth leaves are healthiest when used as a raw salad green.
 The amount of vitamin C decreases when the leaves are cooked.
 In addition, boiling the leaves causes water-soluble nutrients (vitamin C and the B family vitamins) to leach into the cooking water.